emmychu/CapstoneTravelApp/README.md

 ## Credits to:
-* calendar creation tutorial used from [here] (https://javascript.info/task/calendar-table)
+* Calendar creation tutorial used from [here] (https://javascript.info/task/calendar-table)